How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Post-Hunt Photo Album Message

-The evidence is in.
-Here are the best moments from today's hunt: [Photo 1 description — linked or attached] [Photo 2 description — linked or attached] [Photo 3 description — linked or attached] Full album: [Link] MVP moment: [Description of standout team/person] Most creative submission: [Description] Most debatable ruling: [Description] Final standings: 1.
+The evidence is in — here are the best moments from today: [Photo 1 — brief description] [Photo 2 — brief description] [Photo 3 — brief description] Full album: [Link] Standout moment: [Description of the thing everyone's still talking about] Most creative submission: [Description] Most debatable ruling: [Description] Final standings: 1.
 [Team] — [Score] 2.
 [Team] — [Score] 3.
 [Team] — [Score] Until next time.

 Post within 2 hours of the event while energy is still high.
 Delayed recaps lose 80% of their engagement impact.